Maria Scholes - Bsc (Hons) Counselling, Dip Therapeutic Couns, Dip CBT. MBACP

 Change may mean a new direction, challenging current unhelpful thinking and behaviour patterns and creating new coping strategies.
 Perhaps you would like to gain insight in how to understand yourself or others, events or circumstances in a different way.
 Whatever brings you to counselling, my hope is that the remainder of this profile will help you see how we might work together to achieve your desired outcome.

-'Choosing Change' practices out of health and wellbeing centres in both Christchurch and Wimborne making it very accessible to Bournemouth and Poole clients as well as those from across the rest of East Dorset.
-Both have parking facilities and are on good transport routes.
+'Choosing Change' practices out of health and well-being centers in Bournemouth, Christchurch and Wimborne making it very accessible to clients in the whole of the Bournemouth/Poole conurbation as well as those from across the rest of East Dorset.
+Two of the venues have on-site parking and the other has on road parking close by.
+They are all on good transport routes.

 I also offer walk & talk therapy for those who would prefer as less formal setting and I can also offer online and telephone counselling.
 For those who may be unable to make the journey to my practice due to health or mobility issues, I will consider home visits

 Counsellor BSc (Hons) Counselling, Dip Therapeutic Couns, Dip CBT.
 MBCAP